open-rmf/fleet_adapter_mir/fleet_adapter_mir/README.md

 **Chargers**

-To use the `rmf_dock_and_charge` mission for charging, you may provide a description similar to the following when adding a `dock_name` to the charging point in your building map yaml/navigation graph:
+To use the `rmf_dock_and_charge` mission for charging, use the traffic-editor to set the `dock_name` property of your charging point to a json description like the following:
 ```json
 {"description": {"end_waypoint": "charger_name"}, "mission_name": "rmf_dock_and_charge"}
 ```